- Published 02/02/17

 This book, in the STEPS Centre’s Pathways to Sustainability series, looks at how countries could build innovation systems to provide sustainable energy for poor people, drawing on theories of innovation and empirical research in Kenya.

-The following Open Access chapters from the book are on the Routledge website:
+The following Open Access chapters from the book are available to read under a Creative Commons licence – Attribution-Non Commercial-No Derivatives (CC-BY-NC-ND):

-Chapter 6: Learning from the Kenyan Solar PV Innovation History from Sustainable Energy for All by David Ockwell and Rob Byrne
+Chapter 6: Learning from the Kenyan Solar PV Innovation History (PDF)

 Despite decades of effort and billions of dollars spent, two thirds of people in sub-Saharan Africa still lack access to electricity, a vital pre-cursor to economic development and poverty reduction.
 Ambitious international policy commitments seek to address this, but scholarship has failed to keep pace with policy ambitions, lacking both the empirical basis and the theoretical perspective to inform such transformative policy aims.